International Journal of Yogic, Human Movement and Sports Sciences

 How to cite this article:

-Dr. Praveen Kumar and Dr. Ashish Kr.
+Dr. Praveen Kumar, Dr. Ashish Kr.
 Singh.
 Relationship among somatic anxiety, cognitive anxiety and self confidence with the performance of Jumpers.
-International Journal of Yogic, Human Movement and Sports Sciences.
-2018; 3(2): 619-620.
+Int J Yogic Hum Mov Sports Sciences 2018;3(2):619-620.